-In the news from the forum vol.1, we covered the whole picture of the forum and Opening Remarks by Brazilian venture capital.
+In the news from the forum vol.1, we covered the whole picture of the forum and Opening Remarks by Brazil Venture Capital.
 From vol.2 onwards, we will provide a series of 18 sessions.
 In this chapter, we would review a session on "Agritech Market in Brazil" by SP Ventures Francisco Jardim!

 SP Ventures, Mr. Francisco Jardim (left side) and Brazil Venture Capital, Nakayama CEO